 Mark started out with an interest for animation at a young age, and it eventually transformed into a passion for the subject.
 Mark made an impact on the industry quickly, working for Pluralsight (Digital-Tutors) as an Animation and Rigging Instructor.
 He currently works at Steelehouse Productions as a 3D Animator.

-Course Overview [Autogenerated] everyone.
-My name is Mark Masters and I'ma lead animator working in the games industry, and I'd like to welcome you to my course game character, animation and my and unity.
+Course Overview Hi everyone.
+My name is Mark Masters, and I'm a lead animator working in the games industry, and I'd like to welcome you to my course, Game Character Animation in Maya and Unity.
 The goal of this course is to teach you the steps for creating believable and appealing animation for use in games.
-We'll begin with the basics by taking a look at the dwarf rig will be using throughout the course, and then we'll jump into creating a walk cycle through the process.
-You will learn about the main poses of a walk and how to quickly block in a walk cycle inside of Maya after the walk will then jump into the next locomotion animation that you would find in just about any video game.
-And that would be the run cycle.
+We'll begin with the basics by taking a look at the dwarf rig we'll be using throughout the course, and then we'll jump into creating a walk cycle.
+Through the process, you will learn about the main poses of a walk and how to quickly block any walk cycle inside of Maya.
+After the walk, we'll then jump into the next locomotion animation that you would find in just about any video game, and that would be the run cycle.
 We'll cover the fundamentals of crafting a believable run cycle by first establishing the main key poses that will give us a strong foundation to build upon.
-The final animation that will be creating is the idol and for the idol, we'll be covering another approach and workflow for our animation, and that is the more straight ahead or layered method.
-We'll start by animating just the characters route motion and then slowly build upon it more and more detail until we're happy with the result.
-Finally, with all the animations completed, well, then cover the basics of exporting animations out of Maya to implement inside of unity.
+The final animation that we'll be creating is the idle, and for the idle, we'll be covering another approach and workflow for our animation, and that is the more straight ahead or layered method.
+We'll start by animating just the character's root motion and then slowly build upon it more and more detail until we are happy with the result.
+Finally, with all the animations completed, we'll then cover the basics of exporting animations out of Maya to implement inside of Unity.
 So with that, let's go ahead and get started in the first module and take a look at our dwarf rig.